maelstrom-software/maelstrom/website/content/blog/spawning-processes-on-linux/index.md

 This article tries to answer these questions.
 Also, at the end I provide a simple flow chart that I hope makes it easy for you to decide which approach to take.

-The code examples I provide will be in Rust (what Maelstrom is written in.)
-They will use the [`maelstrom_linux`](https://github.com/maelstrom-software/maelstrom/tree/main/crates/maelstrom-linux) crate which is our own wrapper around `libc` and the kernel.
-(This was my preference, but you may want to use something else more supported) I hope to provide generally applicable information in this article, but I will be approaching it from a perspective of using Rust.
+The code examples I provide will be in Rust, which is what Maelstrom is written in, but the information should apply to all programming languages.
+The examples will use the [`maelstrom_linux`](https://github.com/maelstrom-software/maelstrom/tree/main/crates/maelstrom-linux) crate which is our own wrapper around `libc` and the kernel specific to the Maelstrom project.
+You may want to write your own wrappers or use some crate like [`nix`](https://docs.rs/nix/latest/nix/).

 ## The `fork` and `exec` model
 The classic way of spawning a child process on Linux and Unix is to use two syscalls together,